0xPolygonMiden/miden-vm/docs/src/design/chiplets/memory.md

 While the approach described above works, it comes at significant cost.
 Reading or writing a single value requires $8$ trace cells and $2$ $16$-bit range checks.
 Assuming a single range check requires roughly $2$ trace cells, the total number of trace cells needed grows to $12$.
 This is about $6$x worse the simple contiguous write-once memory described earlier.

 Miden VM frequently needs to deal with batches of $4$ field elements, which we call _words_.
 For example, the output of Rescue Prime Optimized hash function is a single word.
 A single 256-bit integer value can be stored as two words (where each element contains one $32$-bit value).
 Thus, we can optimize for this common use case by making the chiplet handle *words* as opposed to individual elements.
 That is, memory is still element-addressable in that each memory address stores a single field element, and memory addresses may be read or written individually.
-However, the chiplet also handles reading and writing elements in batches of four simultaneously, with the restriction that such batches be *word-aligned* addresses (*i.e.* the lowest address of the word is a multiple of 4).
+However, the chiplet also handles reading and writing elements in batches of four simultaneously, with the restriction that such batches be *word-aligned* addresses (*i.e.* the address is a multiple of 4).

 The layout of Miden VM memory table is shown below: